durbanlegend/thag_rs/README.md

 ## Overview

 `rs-script` is a simple and serious script runner and REPL for Rust expressions, snippets, and programs.
-This tool allows you to quickly run and test Rust code from the command line for rapid prototyping and learning.
-It is intended to handle cases that are beyond the scope of the Rust playground, and dare I say of your average script runner.
+This tool allows you to quickly run and test Rust code from the command line for rapid prototyping and exploration.
+It is intended to handle cases that are beyond the scope of the Rust playground or the average script runner.

-`rs-script` is Cargo-based and prefers tools like syn and quote over string operations to ensure correctness.
+`rs-script` is Cargo-based and will prefer tools like syn, quote and toml over string operations where possible, in order to ensure correctness.
 It attempts to handle any valid Rust program, snippet or expression.
-It will usually manage to generate a dedicated Cargo.toml for this script from "use" statements in your code, although for speed and precision it is recommended that you embed your own in a /*[toml] */ block at the start of the script, as shown in numerous examples.
+It will usually manage to generate a dedicated Cargo.toml for your script from "use" statements in your code, although for speed and precision it is recommended that you embed your own in a /*[toml] */ block at the start of the script, as in most of the demos.
+The Cargo search will helpfully print the equivalent block for you to copy and paste if you want to.

 `rs-script` aims to be as comprehensive as possible without sacrificing speed and simplicity.
-It uses timestamps to rerun compiled scripts without unnecessary rebuilding, although this behaviour may be overridden.
+It uses timestamps to rerun compiled scripts without unnecessary rebuilding, although you can override this behaviour.
 For example, a precompiled script will calculate the 35,661-digit factorial of 10,000 in under half a second on my M1 Macbook Air.

 ### Why `rs-script`?
 As so often happens, this project arose out of need.
 Initially I was looking for a hosted version of the Rust playground to allow me to try out new ideas quickly.
 This soon led me to the various script runners, but I found that what they ran more than anything was "out of steam".
 I even went so far as to fork the idiosyncratic but versatile `runner` crate with extensive modification to bring it up to date and attempt to resolve some tricky dependency issues, but I saw that by staying in the Cargo mainstream I could easily overcome these issues and leverage Cargo to do most of the hard work, so I started `rs-script` from scratch.

 I also found that `rs-script` started to "write itself", by allowing me to experiment wiht promising crates before incorporationg them as dependencies.
-I don't know what the market is for a tool like this, but I hope you may find it as useful as I do.
+I don't know what the level of interest may be for a tool like this, but I hope you may find it as useful as I do.

 ## Installation